emqx/mqtt-jmeter/README.md

 ### Sub test script
 ![sub_testplan](screenshots/sub_testplan.png)

 Normally, the sub sampler is used together with constant timers.
-Refer to the test plan in above, if the 'Thead delay (in milliseconds)' is set to 1000, then it means subscriber report test result every 1 second.
+Refer to the test plan in above, if the 'Thead delay (in milliseconds)' of constant timer is set to 1000, then it means subscriber report test result every 1 second.
 During the 1 second, multiple messages could be received, and result in report is the summarized data during 1 second.
 If constant timer is set to 2000, then means summarized report during 2 seconds.